How will an ERP system benefit my business?

 For example, if you have better management of your warehouse and stock, you'll be able to send orders out much quicker, therefore improving your efficiency, giving you time to improve your customer service.
 Alongside this, you can automate shipment notifications and order status.

-According to the 2018 ERP Software Report, there was a significant increase in businesses choosing a hybrid of SaaS and cloud deployments (85%) in comparison to 15% of businesses choosing on-premise ERP deployment.
-However, that's not to say that an on-premise solution will not work for some SMEs - both come with their own advantages and disadvantages.
+According to a recent ERP Software Report, there was a significant increase in businesses choosing a hybrid of SaaS and cloud deployments (85%) in comparison to 15% of businesses choosing on-premise ERP deployment.

 Before you make that all-important decision, you should think about the direction your industry is taking, and whether there are any upcoming seasonal trends or events.
 You need to make sure the ERP solution you choose can keep up with industry standards and put you ahead of the curve.
 If you choose a dated ERP system that's limited in terms of customisation, you'll be at risk of being left behind, therefore losing your competitive edge.
 From seasonality to political changes, this should all factor in.

-● Has it got the latest essential features, such as MTD and MRP?
+● Has it got the latest essential features, such as WMS and AI Reporting?

 ● Does the software have regular updates and upgrades to keep it compliant?